Miss. AG’s consumer auto body guide defines proper repair as OEM procedures, roles of shop, insurerBy on

-After nearly a year of work, a low-profile but high-powered task force made up of insurers, collision repairers, OEMs, aftermarket parts manufacturers and Mississippi’s attorney general and insurance commissioner has finished and released a “Consumer’s Guide to Insurance and Auto Body Repair.”
+After nearly a year of work by a low-profile but high-powered task force made up of insurers, collision repairers, OEMs, aftermarket parts manufacturers and Mississippi’s attorney general and insurance commissioner, the state has released a “Consumer Guide to Insurance and Auto Body Repair.”

 “To say this is a monumental day would be an understatement,” the Mississippi Collision Repair Association wrote on Facebook Thursday.
 “Please follow the below link to the document, print copies to keep at your shop to provide to customers.
 This is a testament to the good that can come when shops, insurance companies, parts makers, and regulators come to the table for the good of consumers.”